ngonz232/Collective/README.md

 * Google Maps API implemented to show where a particular event is located (Week Three)
 * Each event has a "Date created" shown (Week Three)
 * User can filter events by either most recent date or nearest first (Week Three)
+* User can press on an event to be taken to a detailed view showing the Google Maps (Week Three)
+* User can swipe left to delete an event from the view (Week Three)
+* Zoom in animation when user transitions to detailed view (Week Three)

 **Optional Nice-to-have Stories**

 * User can see a list of local volunteers in card view
 * The volunteers only appear in the list if they mark themselves as public (privacy settings)
 * User can use a search bar to search volunteers and events
-* Each event has a detailed view
 * Each user profile card can be expanded into a detailed view
 * User can only remove their own posted events
 * User can only unregister themselves as a volunteer not others